Audio-Technica: Company history

 Audio-Technica was established in 1962 in Shinjuku, Tokyo, Japan, by Hideo Matsushita as a phonograph cartridge manufacturer.
 Its first products were the AT-1 and the AT-3 MM stereo phono cartridges.
 Business rapidly developed, and Audio-Technica expanded into other fields.
 The headquarters and factory moved in 1965 to the current address in Naruse, Machida, Tokyo.
 In 1969, the company began exporting phono cartridges worldwide and launched the first microcassette recorders.

 In 1972, Audio-Technica established its US arm in Fairlawn, Ohio, and started shipping VM phono cartridges to European manufacturers.
 In 1974, the company developed its first headphones, the AT-700 series, launched the same year.
 The AT-800 series of microphones were introduced in 1978, and in the same year, the UK establishment in Leeds began operation.

 In the 1980s, with the growth in digital music formats threatening their core business of phonograph cartridges, Audio-Technica begun a period of diversification.
 Employee suggestions were solicited, with sushi machines among the ideas selected for further development.

 In 1984, Audio-Technica introduced the ASM50 Nigirikko, a nigiri-forming appliance for home kitchens, which incorporated a turn-table like mechanism to deposit the nigiri onto.
 The market success of this product led the company to develop a range of sushi machinery for commercial and industrial use.
 Audio-Technica remains one of the largest manufacturers of sushi machines globally today, with products marketed under the brand AUTEC.

-In 1986, the company developed RCA cables with high-purity copper produced from the continuous metal casting process (PCOCC), invented and developed between 1982 and 1985 by Atsumi Ohno.
+In 1986, the company developed RCA cables with high-purity copper produced from the continuous metal casting process, "Pure Copper Ohno Continuous Casting" (PCOCC), invented and developed between 1982 and 1985 by Atsumi Ohno.
 In the same year, the company launched the AT33ML/OCC phono cartridge, the first made with PCOCC materials.
 In 1988, another Audio-Technica subsidiary is founded in Taiwan.